 - Set goals and make a plan for achieving them

-Set Specific, Measurable, Action-Oriented, Realistic, and Time-Bound goals.
-Here’s a goal-setting book on how to master SMART goals to stay empowered.
+Set Specific, Measurable, Action-Oriented, Realistic, and Time-Bound goals (SMART goals).
+Here’s my goal-setting book on how to master SMART goals to stay empowered.
+I published it in 2013, and it’s been a huge hit.
+It will help you master your goals.

 - Commit to taking consistent action toward your goals